Luligu/zigbee2mqtt-automations/README.md

 Any trigger can start the automation while conditions must all be true for the automation to run.

 # How to install
-Create an automations.yaml file in the  zigbee2mqtt\data directory (alongside configuration.yaml) and write your first automation.
+Create an automations.yaml file in the zigbee2mqtt\data directory (alongside configuration.yaml) and write your first automation (copy from the examples).
 Don't modify configuration.yaml.

 Method 1
 Download the file dist\automation.js and place it in the zigbee2mqtt\data\extension directory (create the directory if it doesn't exist).
-Stop zigbee2mqtt, ensure it has completely stoppped, and then start it again (restart doesn't load the extensions) This method ensures all extensions are loaded.
+Stop zigbee2mqtt, ensure it has completely stoppped, and then start it again.
+This method ensures all extensions are loaded.

 Method 2
 In frontend go to Extensions add an extension.
 Name it automation.js and confirm.
 In the editor delete the default extension content and copy paste the entire content of automation.js.
 Save it.